Fairness in Information Access Systems: Evaluation

 In offline evaluation, we can simulate online evaluation using a combination of data and user \intro{browsing models}.
 Simulation allows for highly efficient testing of algorithms, and avoids any risk to users, who may not be interested in being subject to A/B experiments.
 If simulation data and models are freely shared amongst the research community, this allows for standard benchmarking protocols, such as have been adopted in NIST's TREC evaluations.
 While the use of labeled data and an evaluation metric are not often considered simulation, one reason we adopt this framing is that it centers the key objective that should guide design decisions in such an evaluation: credibly estimating likely performance with respect to the information-seeking task(s) the system is designed to support.

-The data involved in offline evaluation consists of estimated item utility for a set of information needs (\cref{sec:estimating-item-utility}).
-Traditional evaluation such used in most TREC competitions primarily uses explicit labels from assessors.
+The data involved in offline evaluation consists of estimated item utility for a set of information needs (\cref{sec:estimating-item-utility}), often called ``qrels'' (for query relevance).
+Traditional evaluation such as used in most TREC competitions primarily uses explicit labels from assessors.

 Given this data and a system decision (e.g. a ranking), the offline evaluation model simulates the behavior of a user engaging with the system decision.
-At the termination of the simulation, a metric value is returned.
-Although many offline evaluation methods can be computed analytically, each encodes a specific browsing model, carrying assumptions about user behavior.
+At the termination of the simulation, a metric value (or values) is returned.
+Although many offline evaluation methods can be computed analytically, each encodes a specific information access model, carrying assumptions about user behavior.

-In general, most analytic evaluation metrics involve an inner product between the vector of item utilities at each rank and a rank-discount factor.
-This can be represented in the general form as,
+In general, many analytic evaluation metrics involve an inner product between the vector of item utilities at each rank and a rank-discount factor \citep{Carterette2011-rs}.
+This can be represented in general form as: